 Ever go to a website, and there are some advertisements on a page?

 That isn’t an accident.
 That blogger is making money by allowing that company to advertise on their page.

 I don’t know the first thing about blogging, where can I learn?

 Thankfully, you are not the first blogger nor the last.
 There are tons of great resources out there that other bloggers have created.

-Honestly, that is where I have learned so much of my blogging technique when it comes to money.
+Honestly, that is where I have learned so much of my blogging technique regarding money.

-Here are some of the courses I recommend when starting out:
+Here are some of the courses I recommend when starting:

 1. Making Sense of Affiliate Marketing: Michelle is making over $1M a year.
 She teaches all of her strategies and how to start making affiliate sales.

 2. Pinterest Presence: Learn how to create rich pins to drive traffic to your website.